pombreda/gorocks/README.md

 Comparators and WriteBatch iterators must be written in C in your own library.
-This seems like a pain in the ass, but remember that you'll have the LevelDB C API available to your in your client package when you import levigo.
+This seems like a pain in the ass, but remember that you'll have the rocksdb C API available to your in your client package when you import levigo.

 An example of writing your own Comparator can be found in
 <https://github.com/jmhodges/levigo/blob/master/examples>.